p4lsec/fordpass/README.md

 # fordpass
-A Python3 script to interact with and retrieve data about your FordPass enabled vehicle
+A Python3 script to interact with and retrieve data about your FordPass enabled vehicle.

 ## Requirements